The Boom Will Come – Why Every Workplace Has a Blind Spot

 But I guess as you wrote The Next 52 Weeks or designed that program, and it later morphed into your book Left of Boom, the first question I want to ask you is: when you wrote The Next 52 Weeks, why did you start with the idea that “the boom will come”?

 Yeah, well, Left of Boom and that whole idea came later.
 So it literally started—I’ve got, like, this is the OG Next 52 Weeks binder, right?
-This is… yeah, there wasn’t even a book.
+There wasn’t even a book.
 It was a bunch of pages in it.

-And this one was actually modeled—a little history of our company—we sold a lot of videos back in those days, and the video preview package came in a…
+This one was actually modeled—a little history of our company—we sold a lot of videos back in those days, and the video preview package came in a binder.

 The 500-page three-ring binder.

 That ended up becoming the book The Next 52 Weeks.
-In the book, I describe a lot of the ideas that were in this binder, but then I build on them and talk about client experiences I’d had using the program.
+In the book, I describe many of those ideas, build on them, and talk about client experiences using the program.

 That became the Next 52 Weeks book, and it was the program for a number of years—late 1990s into the mid-2000s.

-When you have a boom event—like an explosion of an improvised explosive device—or in company terms, a boom event like a union organizing campaign—there are a bunch of things that have to go wrong before that boom happens.
+During those conflicts, the Army came up with Left of Boom.
+When you have a boom event—like an explosion or, in company terms, a union campaign—many things have to go wrong before that happens.

-The military became proactive by investigating each attack like a crime scene and identifying all the steps that led to it.
+The military investigated each attack like a crime scene, identifying the steps that led to it.
 That gave them leverage to intervene before a bomb could ever be made, placed, or detonated.

-I carry that same idea through employee relations.
-Work backward from a boom event like a campaign.
-What are all the things you need to do to prevent the boom from happening?
+I carry that same idea into employee relations: work backward from a boom event and identify what to do to prevent it.

-So it can be a little confusing because this show is called The Left of Boom Show, but we’re also talking about The Next 52 Weeks.
-They’re really the same thing—it just evolved into the Left of Boom concept.
+So it can be confusing—the show is called The Left of Boom Show, but we’re also talking about The Next 52 Weeks.
+They’re really the same thing—it just evolved.

-The 52-week component of it is: what can I do in a year to transform my employee relations environment?
+The 52-week component is: what can I do in a year to transform my employee relations environment?

-So the things we’re going to talk about in this series are applicable at any point in the labor relations process, although it’s built around the idea that you’ve had a union election and now you need to take some really urgent steps over the next year, right?
+The things we’ll talk about in this series apply at any point in the labor relations process, though it’s built around the idea that you’ve had a union election and now need to take urgent steps over the next year.

 That’s a great segue to talk about what the core ideas behind a Left of Boom strategy are—and how it differs from traditional reactive approaches.